This pan seared salmon in Parmesan cream sauce with sun-dried tomatoes and spinach is a dinner inspired by Tuscan flavours.

 Tuscan Salmon Recipe

-While this salmon recipe doesn’t necessarily comes from Tuscany, don’t doubt for a second how delicious it is.
+Strictly speaking, this salmon recipe doesn’t exactly come from Tuscany.
 Truth is this recipe is merely inspired by the sun-soaked flavours of the Italian region.
 However, if you are interested in authentic Italian recipes, you are welcome to explore our Italian recipe collection.

 I used garlic, sun-dried tomatoes and vibrantly green spinach to evoke the magic of the Italian countryside.
-And although travel restrictions are still in place, we can travel vicariously through our food!
+And even though not many of us can be there right now, we can always travel vicariously through our food!

 What is even better?
 This recipe comes together in less than 30 minutes.
 Quick and delicious!